South Goa district

-South Goa district is one of two districts that comprises the state of Goa, India, within the region known as the Konkan.
-It is bounded by North Goa district to the north, the Uttara Kannada district of Karnataka state to the east and south, while the Arabian Sea forms its western coast.
+South Goa district is one of the two districts that together constitute the state of Goa, India, within the region known as the Konkan.
+It is bounded by North Goa district to the north, while the Arabian Sea forms its western coast.
+It ranks among the top 25 developed districts of India.
+The district capital city is Margao (Madgaon), which also serves as the commercial capital of Goa.

 History

 The Portuguese established a colony in Goa in 1510 and expanded the colony to its present boundaries during the 17th and 18th centuries.
 Goa was annexed by India on 19 December 1961.
-Goa and two other former Portuguese enclaves became the union territory of Goa, Daman and Diu, and Goa was organised into a single district in 1965.
-On 30 May 1987 Goa attained statehood (while Daman and Diu became a separate union territory), and Goa was reorganised into two districts, North Goa and South Goa.
+Goa and two other former Portuguese enclaves became the union territory of Goa, Daman, and Diu, and Goa was organised into a single district in 1965.
+On 30 May 1987, Goa attained statehood (while Daman and Diu became a separate union territory), and Goa was reorganised into two districts, North Goa and South Goa.